chenjr0719/AFS-docs/docs/portal/tasks.md

 ![](../_static/images/portal/tasks/goto_task.png)

-When the task successed, you can see like this.
+When the task has been executed, you can see like this.

 ![](../_static/images/portal/tasks/task_run_successful.png)

-* If timeout occurs, please adjust the interval size because the training time is greater than interval ; **API** can only accept one request at a time, receiving multiple requests at a time will timeout.
+* If timeout occurs, please adjust the interval size because the training time is greater than interval; **API** can only accept one request at a time, receiving multiple requests at a time will timeout.

 ### Task detail